Updated

 - maybe a fine of up to $10,0008

-Any person who is charged with a category C felony in Nevada has the right to a trial by jury.10
+If you are charged with a category C felony in Nevada, you have the right to a trial by jury.10

-Yes, a category C felony conviction can usually be sealed five (5) years after the sentence ends.
-But note that violent felony crimes have a ten (10) year waiting period.
-And the following offenses may never get sealed:
+Yes, a category C felony conviction is usually sealable five (5) years after the sentence ends.
+Note that violent felony crimes have a ten (10) year waiting period.
+Also, the following offenses may never get sealed:

 - sex crimes,